LolloneS/Manifold-Learning-and-Graph-Kernels/Report.md

 Compare the performance of an SVM trained on the given kernel, with or without the manifold learning step, on the following datasets:

 * [PPI](http://www.dsi.unive.it/~atorsell/AI/graph/PPI.mat): this is a Protein-Protein Interaction dataset.
 Here proteins (nodes) are connected by an edge in the graph if they have a physical or functional association.
+Contains 2 classes.
 * [Shock](http://www.dsi.unive.it/~atorsell/AI/graph/Shock.mat): representing 2D shapes.
 Each graph is a skeletal-based representation of the differential structure of the boundary of a 2D shape.
+Contains 10 classes.

 **Note**: the datasets are contained in Matlab files.
 The variable \texttt{G} contains a vector of cells, one per graph.
 The entry \texttt{am} of each cell is the adjacency matrix of the graph.